Last Updated: Sep 18, 2025

-Through his X account, President William Ruto shared insight on constructing a 1GW Data Center, set to be one of Africa’s largest.
-President William Ruto announced plans for a one-gigawatt (GW) data centre in Naivasha, partnering with Microsoft, Eco-Cloud, and G42 officials.
+Through his X account, President William Ruto shared insight on constructing the 1GW Data Center.
+The data centre is set to be one of Africa’s largest.
+President William Ruto announced plans for partnering with Microsoft, Eco-Cloud, and G42 officials on the project.
 The project also aims to bring tech giants such as Eco-cloud and the G42 Investment group on board.
 The president of Microsoft announced X following a meeting in Nairobi with Brad Smith.

 Peng Xiao, CEO of G42, and various Eco-cloud officials were also in attendance.
 The president noted that the data centre serving the African continent is already in the works to ensure its implementation.
 Engineer John Tanui, the principal secretary of the State Department for Information and Communication Technology (ICT) and Digital Economy, attended the meeting alongside President Ruto and the investors for the data centre.
 He also noted that the facility will be a revolutionary investment powered by green energy.
 Kenya is a preferred hub for constructing the data centre as it easily leverages its wind and water resources for green energy.